cicerops/autopilot/README.rst

 About
 *****

-Just some humble programs to assist in Debian system maintenance.
+Just some humble programs to assist in systems maintenance.

 *****